Jewelry Care

 Cleaning Methods

-Polishing Cloth- Most people keep their jewelry looking shiny and new by giving it a polish every once and a while with a polishing cloth.
+Polishing Cloth | Most people keep their jewelry looking shiny and new by giving it a polish every once in a while with a polishing cloth.
 Polishing cloths are available at most bead stores or can also be found online.
 They are a soft cloth impregnated with a jewelry specific polishing compound.
-I recommend the yellow or blue Sunshine Cloth to maintain a shiny finish.
+I recommend the yellow Sunshine Cloth to maintain a shiny finish.
 You may want to give your piece a rinse with water and pat dry afterwards to clean off any residue the polishing compound may have deposited.
 Also, take note that when the cloth has turned black, the polishing compound has been used and needs to be replaced.

-Hot Soapy Water- A great method for super delicate jewelry or fine jewelry is to soak it in a bath of hot, soapy water for about 20-30 minutes.
+Hot Soapy Water | A great method for super delicate jewelry or fine jewelry is to soak it in a bath of hot, soapy water for about 20-30 minutes.
 Make sure to pat dry with a soft cloth afterwards.

 Storage